 Buying a property is a big step involving a considerable long term financial commitment so you need to think hard about what you can afford.
 You should be realistic in your calculations.
 If you need a mortgage you will need to speak to a Mortgage Advisor.
 Barbers Estate Agents work closely with Mortgage Advice Bureau (MAB).
-Karl Hill and Robert Carthy from MAB works across our 5 offices and we would be more than happy to arrange an appointment on your behalf .
+Karl Hill and Robert Carthy from MAB work across our 5 offices and we would be more than happy to arrange an appointment on your behalf .
 A mortgage is a large outgoing cost, which is effectively a loan secured against a property.
 You can't sell the property without paying off the mortgage first and if you don’t keep up the repayments the lender can repossess the property.
 If you don’t require a mortgage it is sensible to think through all the potential moving costs you might incur such as Stamp Duty, legal fees, agents fees, removal costs etc as you plan your budget.

 Once you have found your ideal home, the next step is to make a offer.
 It is important to consider a variety of factors before making an offer-